bastian2001/pico-bidir-dshot/README.md

 This is essentially a bare minimum example.
 For more details, check the integrated examples or the [Wiki](https://github.com/bastian2001/pico-bidir-dshot/wiki).

+Not calling `getTelemetryErpm` is fine if you don't care about that, but you definitely need to call `sendThrottle` regularly (recommended >500Hz), or else the ESC will time out because it thinks the main controller died.

 ```cpp
 #include <PIO_DShot.h>
 #define MOTOR_POLES 14